 The sun shines on Alpe d'Huez about 300 days a year.
-This exceptionally mild microclimate has earned it the nickname of Ile au Soleil.
+This exceptionally mild microclimate has given it the nickname of Ile au Soleil.
 It's hard to find a mountain destination closer to its rural roots.
-The grassy plateau of Alpe d'Huez lives to the rhythm of the transhumance of cows and sheep, which come to graze in summer on what turns into ski slopes in winter.
+The grassy plateau of Alpe d'Huez lives to the rhythm of the transhumance of cows and sheep, that come to graze during the summer in what turns into ski slopes in winter.
 This preserved and perpetually moving nature can be discovered on foot, by bike, on horseback or even be admired from the air.
-And of course, you can discover skiing on your feet to hurtle down its 250 km of descents, that is divided into 135 marked trails, two snowparks and a boardercross.
+And of course, you can discover it by skiing down its 250 km of descents, that are divided into 135 marked trails, two snowparks and a boardercross.

 The art of living and the quality of the Alpe d'Huez ski area in France are regularly rewarded by three major labels.

-Alpe d'Huez is also a Family Plus resort because it offers a whole range of services and addresses for holiday-goers and families with children (multi-reception crèche, ski equipment for toddlers, cultural activities, dedicated sports equipment, etc.)
+Alpe d'Huez is also a Family Plus resort, because it offers a whole range of services and activities for holiday-goers and families with children (multi-reception day care, ski equipment for toddlers, cultural activities, dedicated sports equipment, etc.)

 All year round, Alpe d'Huez has 1,700 inhabitants, but the flow of people visiting for holidays is permanent and possible thanks to a total capacity of around 32,500 beds in different modes of accommodation such as chalets and apartments.